stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/06-best-practices-for-rules.markdown

 # Best Practices for Rules [](id=best-practices-for-rules)

-If you want to create Audience Targeting Rules, you must first understand best practices for creating them.
+To create Audience Targeting Rules, you must first understand best practices for creating them.
 Before going through some best practices, you should understand the three components you can specify for a rule: